chrkrogh/KinDrapeMAX/README.md

 blade production, i.e. where multiple roll-widths or courses of fabric are necessary to cover the mold and where the mold is more or less rectangular.
-It can, however, also analyze a single ply on any smooth surface.
+It can, however, also analyze a single ply on any smooth surface of the form z = F(x,y), i.e. with a unique z coordinate for every coordinate pair (x,y).
 Please see the [user guide](/KinDrapeMAX_user_guide.md) for more information on how to run it.

 The program was used to generate the results described in the journal paper:
 [inser reference when published]